 01 of 02

-A furnace pressure switch is a safety device located near the draft inducer motor that will prevent operation of the furnace if correct venting air pressures are not detected.
-The furnace pressure switch is designed to sense the negative pressure created by the draft inducer motor at furnace start up and to shut down furnace ignition if proper differential air pressures and venting are not maintained.
+A furnace pressure switch is a safety device located near the draft inducer motor of a gas forced-air furnace.
+The switch is there to prevent operation of the furnace if correct venting air pressures are not detected.
+A pressure switch is designed to sense the negative pressure created by the draft inducer motor during the furnace startup and to shut down the furnace ignition if the air pressure is inadequate.

-The draft inducer motor is a blower that creates a flow of combustion air through the furnace's heat exchanger(s) to make sure all combustion exhaust byproducts are vented outside the home by the flue vent.
-During combustion the combustion blower creates an air pressure that is less than atmospheric (negative) between the inlet side of the combustion blower and the inside of the burner box of the furnace.
-The pressure switch which is normally open senses the drop in pressure and closes to complete the circuit.
+The draft inducer motor is a blower that creates a flow of combustion air through the furnace's heat exchanger(s) to make sure all combustion exhaust byproducts are vented outside the home via the flue vent.
+During combustion, the combustion blower creates an air pressure that is less than atmospheric (negative pressure) between the inlet side of the combustion blower and the inside of the burner box of the furnace.
+The pressure switch, which is normally open (switch is off), senses the drop in pressure and closes to complete the circuit (switch is on).
 The proper degree of negative pressure differential is necessary to maintain furnace operation.
-When abnormal conditions exist such as such as draft inducer motor failure, restricted intake air vent, restricted combustion air vent, leaks around assemblies, or clogged condensate drainage, then sufficient differential pressure will not exist and the pressure switch will open and shut down the furnace.

 Types of Pressure Switches

-Single stage condensing furnaces will have will have two hoses on the pressure switch, one for sensing the pressure at the draft inducer/burner enclosure and the other for sensing proper venting pressure at the condensate collector box.
+A single-stage condensing furnace has one pressure switch with two hoses on the switch, one for sensing the pressure at the draft inducer/burner enclosure and the other for sensing proper venting pressure at the condensate collector box.

 02 of 02